 Mae is the Founder and Chief Executive Officer of Change Machine, formerly The Financial Clinic.
-Mae is a leading national expert on financial security, and creating public interest and pro-poor financial technology.
+Mae brings decades of experience on financial security issues and innovation around pro-poor financial technology.

 Mae founded Change Machine – one of the nation’s first nonprofits dedicated to building financial security – out of a deep and abiding respect for the lived experiences of customers.
 Her early work promoted customers as their own best experts – drawing solutions from their expertise.
 Mae continues to apply this framework to the organization’s work to build an equitable economy in which we all thrive.

 Mae is also a respected innovator, having pioneered the creation of Change Machine’s platform – a scalable solution for social service organizations and public agencies to embed effective financial coaching practices into their work with low-income communities and contribute to lasting economic change.
 Within 10 years, the platform fueled Change Machine’s growth from a volunteer-run local service organization to a national social enterprise.
 To date, more than 6,000 practitioners across 46 states have used this platform to build their practice, connect with each other, and amplify their national impact.

 The nation’s first randomized controlled trial evaluation of financial coaching – commissioned by the Consumer Finance Protection Bureau and conducted by the Urban Institute, validated the Change Machine’s model and demonstrated unprecedented causal effects.
 For example, research participants who were financially coached at Change Machine increased savings and credit scores at statistically significant levels, an impressive accomplishment for study participants earning an average of $22,000 annually.

 As an inaugural member of the New York Federal Reserve Board’s Community Advisory Group, Mae advises the New York Fed president on socio-economic and financial conditions faced by communities in the Second District.